Nonlinear Model Order Reduction of Dynamical Systems in Process Engineering: Review and Comparison: Reduced modeling of chemical processes

-In steady operation, a distillation column exhibits a set of coherent composition patterns, which can be analytically derived under simplifying assumptions \cite{Marquardt.1986, Hwang.1989}.
-These analytical solutions are wave-shaped profiles, and therefore called nonlinear wave propagation model (NWPM). \cite{Kienle.2000} proposed a semi-empirical ROM for multi-species distillation columns, by combining NWPM equations, global column balances, and a boundary equilibrium assumption.
-The resulting NWPM-ROM is a compartment model (a non-physical IR is also observed here).
+In steady operation, a distillation column exhibits a set of coherent composition patterns, which can be analytically derived under simplifying assumptions \cite{Marquardt.1986,Hwang.1989}.
+These analytical solutions are wave-shaped profiles, and therefore called nonlinear wave propagation model. {Ref.~}\cite{Kienle.2000} proposed a semi-empirical ROM for multi-species distillation columns, by combining {wave propagation} equations, global column balances, and a boundary equilibrium assumption.
+The resulting ROM is a compartment model (a non-physical {inverse response} is also observed here).
 In \cite{CaspariWave}, this ROM was extended to account for effects due to non-constant holdup.

 The AGG method was originally developed for distillation columns \cite{Levine.1991}.
 Like COMP models, AGG ROMs involve clusters of quasi-stationary trays that can be simplified using shortcut models.
 Different from COMP, the AGG ROM states may be associated with actual stages in a distillation column.
-While avoiding a non-phsical IR, the AGG states usually converge more slowly to the FOM states after a change of system inputs \cite{Linhart.2009}.
+While avoiding a non-physical {inverse response}, the AGG {predictions} usually converge more slowly to the FOM states after a change of system inputs \cite{Linhart.2009}.

-Besides the specialized MOR methods, general-purpose MOR methods have been applied to distillation column models, e.g., using POD-Galerkin \cite{Hahn.2002c,Hedengren.2005b}, standard SPT \cite{Kumar.2003}, KW \cite{Schulze.2022b, Schulze.2023}, and DMDc \cite{Qian.2023}.
-However, as opposed to these general-purpose methods, the specialized methods, COMP (including NWPM), AGG, and COL, build on the intrinsic system structure, providing generic low-order models that can be written (almost) independently of a FOM.
-In particular, these specialized methods can be pre-configured for generic columns with similar stage models and in many cases steady-state data is sufficient to configure these ROMs for a specific column.
+Besides the specialized MOR methods, general-purpose MOR methods have been applied to distillation column models, {\eg}, using POD-Galerkin \cite{Hahn.2002c,Hedengren.2005b}, standard SPT \cite{Kumar.2003}, KW \cite{Schulze.2022b,Schulze.2023}, and DMDc \cite{Qian.2023}.
+However, as opposed to these general-purpose methods, the specialized methods, COMP{,} {nonlinear wave propagation}, AGG, and COL, build on the intrinsic system structure, providing generic low-order models that can be written (almost) independently of a FOM.
+In particular, these specialized {ROMs} can be pre-configured for generic columns with similar stage models and in many cases steady-state data is sufficient to {customize} these ROMs for a specific column.
 Moreover, COMP and AGG may access an extra set of hyperreduction methods in the form of steady-state shortcuts as described above.